thedanitor/README_Generator/README.md

 ## Usage

-Answer the question prompts to have a README.md file created for your repo.
+Run node index.js on the command line and answer the prompts to create a README file for the repository.

 ## License